The credentials of the user are stored using the keyring

 timestamp_end = as.POSIXct("2008-08-02 00:00:00")

-## get all attributes available for a specific study and sensor
+as only timestamps, location and track id is downloaded.## get all attributes available for a specific study and sensor

 movebank_retrieve(